 The table of values can be arranged vertically or horizontally and separated into columns or rows.
 It is a good idea to vary the layout of the table of values so that students get used to both layouts.

-In searching for relationships, some students will use concrete or semi-concrete material, others the table of values.
-It is important that students realize that the relationships found exist in both modes of representation.
+In searching for patterns, some students will use concrete or semi-concrete material, others the table of values.
+It is important that students realize that the patterns found exist in both modes of representation.

 Teachers should provide opportunities for students to explore and create different representations of the same pattern.
-For example, they may be asked to exchange their table of values with a peer and reproduce the pattern using concrete or semi-concrete materials, and vice versa.
-It is important to focus on the relationship between the two representations so that the emphasis is on reasoning and not numerical calculation.
+For example, they may be asked to exchange their table of values with a peer and translate the representation of the pattern into concrete or semi-concrete form, and vice versa.
+It is important to focus on the connections between the two representations so that the emphasis is on reasoning and not on numerical calculation.

 Examples

-• Concrete representation of a non-numeric growing pattern using pattern blocks.
+• Concrete representation of a non-numeric pattern using pattern blocks.

 Nonnumeric sequence with triangles that form a pyramid.
 Rank one, has one element of one triangle.
 Rank two has 4 elements of 4 triangle.
 Rank 3 has nine elements, 9 triangles.